-The Barracuda Encrypted Backup Appliances are no longer available.
-Encryption of data at-rest has been added as a standard feature to all Barracuda Backup appliances (Models 190-1090).
+The Barracuda Encrypted Backup appliances are no longer available.
+Encryption of data at rest has been added as a standard feature to all Barracuda Backup appliances (Models 190-1090).
 For more information, see Data Encryption on Barracuda Backup Appliances.

 This article refers to Barracuda Encrypted Backup appliances.
 For specifications on the Barracuda Backup appliance, see Barracuda Backup Appliance Hardware Specifications.